dpkshetty/TEST-SalesEnablement-PowerVS-L3/docs/Part 6/08 EventLogs.md

     ![image](https://github.com/user-attachments/assets/f9c9919a-e29c-4eb6-b897-fc326b3512b5)

+For more information on event logs and notifications, refer to [this](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-manage-event-logs){target="_blank"}link.

-For more detailed information, IBM Cloud Activity Tracker or IBM Cloud Logs can be used.
-Learn more about the options in **Part 8 - Observing PowerVS resources**.
+PowerVS clients can use IBM Cloud Monitoring and IBM Cloud Logs to monitor and log events that are related to their PowerVS deployments.
+Learn more about these options in [Part 8 - Observing PowerVS resources](https://dpkshetty.github.io/TEST-SalesEnablement-PowerVS-L3/Part%208/01%20Introduction/){target="_blank"}.